fusioncharts/dev_centre_docs/chart-guide/drag-node-chart/adding-and-editing-nodes.md

 In this section, you will be shown how you can:

-* <a href="/chart-guide/drag-node-chart/adding-and-editing-nodes.html#adding-a-node-at-run-time">Add a node at run-time</a>
+* <a href="/chart-guide/drag-node-chart/adding-and-editing-nodes#adding-a-node-at-run-time" class="smoth-scroll">Add a node at run-time</a>
-* <a href="/chart-guide/drag-node-chart/adding-and-editing-nodes.html#editing-a-node-at-run-time">Edit a node at run-time</a>
+* <a href="/chart-guide/drag-node-chart/adding-and-editing-nodes#editing-a-node-at-run-time" class="smoth-scroll">Edit a node at run-time</a>
-* <a href="/chart-guide/drag-node-chart/adding-and-editing-nodes.html#deleting-a-node-at-run-time">Delete a node at run-time</a>
+* <a href="/chart-guide/drag-node-chart/adding-and-editing-nodes#deleting-a-node-at-run-time" class="smoth-scroll">Delete a node at run-time</a>

 To understand this, the sample chart that we will use looks like this: